TOMATOES: Topology and Material Optimization for Latent Heat Thermal Energy Storage Devices: Introduction

 To overcome these limitations, computational methods offer a systematic path forward.
 Specifically, topology optimization (TO) \cite{sigmund2013_TO_review, duysinx1998topology} and machine learning (ML) \cite{woldseth2022TO_ML_review} have emerged as powerful tools for automating design exploration.
 TO employs gradient-based optimization to navigate complex design landscapes, systematically discovering novel geometries and material layouts to improve performance while respecting governing physics and design constraints.
 Complementing this physics-driven approach, ML methods excel at discovering, organizing, and navigating expansive material databases to inform design selection \cite{chandrasekhar2022integrating}.

-The integration of TO and ML is thus well-positioned to advance LHTES device performance.
-A critical step toward this goal is addressing the strong coupling between geometry and material, which necessitates their simultaneous optimization.
+The integration of TO and ML is well-positioned to improve the performance of LHTES devices.
+A critical step toward this goal is to address the strong coupling between geometry and material properties, which necessitates their simultaneous optimization.
 Hitherto, applications of TO have largely ignored this coupling, focusing primarily on geometric optimization while fixing the material choice \textit{a priori} \cite{pizzolato2017LHTES, pizzolato2017TO_PCM, wang2023topology}.
 For instance, consider a vertical tube carrying a cold heat-transfer fluid (HTF), which is surrounded by both a low-conductivity PCM and a high-conductivity material (HCM) as shown in \cref{fig:problem}(a).
 In traditional approaches, the PCM and HCM are first selected a priori from a material database (\cref{fig:problem} (b)), and their spatial distribution (\cref{fig:problem}(c)) is subsequently optimized using the prescribed material properties.
 Consequently, the more challenging problem of co-designing geometry and material has received far less attention.

-A primary barrier to this simultaneous optimization is that material selection is an inherently discrete problem, whereas gradient-based topology optimization requires a differentiable design space.
+A primary barrier to this simultaneous optimization is that material selection is inherently discrete, whereas gradient-based topology optimization requires a differentiable design space.
 This fundamental incompatibility between discrete material choice and continuous geometric optimization makes true co-design—the joint optimization of material and geometry—exceptionally challenging.

 This paper directly addresses this methodological gap.
 Building upon recent work \cite{chandrasekhar2022integrating}, we introduce an ML-enabled framework that bridges the discrete and continuous domains.
 Our approach employs a variational autoencoder (VAE) \cite{kingma2013auto} to embed discrete material candidates into a continuous and differentiable latent space.
 This learned material representation is then integrated directly into a density-based topology optimization formulation, enabling the simultaneous co-design of material and geometry within a single, unified framework.
 We demonstrate that this co-design methodology yields LHTES devices with performance superior to both conventional baseline designs and sequential optimization workflows.